Showing posts sorted by relevance for query Primate. Sort by date Show all posts

 Jessica Gagen, Miss England, 2022.

-Peak Jessica: Jessica Gagen pictured cooling off during England’s recent heat-wave when temperatures reached a record 42o C (108o F), something long thought impossible because of the interplay of the movement of seawater and sir currents around the British Isles.
+Peak Jessica: Jessica Gagen pictured cooling off during England’s recent heat-wave when temperatures reached a record 42o C (108o F), something long thought impossible because of the interplay of the movement of seawater and sea currents around the British Isles.
+It's an urban myth that redheads (being "hot-headed" in the popular imagination) need to "cool down" more than most in some conditions.

 Interestingly, Ms Gagen says her participation in beauty contests changed her perception of them as sexist displays, regarding that view as archaic, noting the women involved all seemed to have their own motives, usually involving raising awareness about something of great personal interest.
-Another notable thing about Jessica Gagen is that being born in 1995, she is part of that sub-set of the population called “peak Jessica”, the cohort which reflected the extraordinary popularity of the name for a decade-odd.
+Being part of the cohort likely to do well in beauty contests is of course just a form of comparative advantage in the way some have a genetic mix which makes them suitable to play basketball.
+The beauty contest is thus an economic opportunity and choosing to participate in one can be a rational choice in that one's allocation of time and resources can yield greater returns than the alternatives.
+Another notable thing about Jessica Gagen is that being born in 1995, she is part of that sub-set of the population called “peak Jessica”, the cohort which reflected the extraordinary popularity of the name between 1981-1997, overlapping slightly with peak Jennifer” which occurred between 1970-1984.

 Monday, October 31, 2022